DaanV2/Markdown-Action-Create-Indexes/README.md

 # Markdown-Action-Create-Indexes

-The github action that creates index pages for your project
+The github action that creates index pages for your project, the changes still need to be submitted afterwards

 ## Inputs